ivan-kleshnin/REST-SDK-tRPC-GraphQL/README.md

 #### Pros

-- ...All benefits of REST
+- ...All benefits of REST.
-- Statically typed API
+- Statically typed API.

 #### Cons